edhamma/saints/saints.rst

 were reminded what a great sacrifice she was making because of her love for them.

-Our teacher had enormous amounts if energy.
+Our teacher had enormous amounts of energy.
 On occasion we had marathon classes which would last sixteen hours, and she would be full of divine energy when everyone else was ready to drop.
 We were told that she did not sleep, but there would be times that she would go into a deep state